ray-project/ray/doc/source/fault-tolerance.rst

     actor = Actor.remote()

     # The actor will be reconstructed up to 5 times.
 After that, methods will
-    # raise exceptions.
-The actor is reconstructed by rerunning its
+    # always raise a `RayActorError` exception.
+The actor is reconstructed by
-    # constructor.
-Methods that were executing when the actor died will also
+    # rerunning its constructor.
+Methods that were sent or executing when the
-    # raise exceptions.
+    # actor died will also raise a `RayActorError` exception.
     for _ in range(100):
         try:
             counter = ray.get(actor.increment_and_possibly_fail.remote())